rulewis/journey-optimizer.en/help/using/configuration/delegate-subdomain.md

     >
     >You can create the records and submit the subdomain configuration later on using the **[!UICONTROL Save as draft]** button.
 You will then be able to resume the subdomain delegation by opening it from the subdomains list.

-1. Once the subdomain delegation has been subdmitted, the subdomain displays in the list with the **[!UICONTROL Processing]** status.
+1. Once the subdomain delegation has been submitted, the subdomain displays in the list with the **[!UICONTROL Processing]** status.
+For more on subdomains' statuses, refer to [this section](access-subdomains.md).

     ![](../assets/subdomain-processing.png)

-    The configuration checks below will be performed until the subdomain is verified and can be used to deliver messages:
+    The configuration checks below will be performed until the subdomain is verified and can be used to configure message presets in order to send messages:

-    1. xxx
+    1. NS records,
-    1. xxx
+    1. DNS creation,
-    1. xxx
+    1. URLs configuration,
-    1. xxx
+    1. Deliverability audit.

     You can follow the validation progress for a subdomain at any time by opening it from the list.